infinition/Bjorn/DEVELOPMENT.md

 #### orchestrator.py

-Bjorn’s AI, an heuristic engine that orchestrates the different actions such as network scanning, vulnerability scanning, attacks, and file stealing.
+Bjorn’s AI, a heuristic engine that orchestrates the different actions such as network scanning, vulnerability scanning, attacks, and file stealing.
 It loads and executes actions based on the configuration and sets the status of the actions and Bjorn.

 #### shared.py